GRE - Analytical Writing section (AWA), ACE it!

 What AWA tests?

-The Analytical Writing section, also known as the AWA, is used to measure writing skills and the ability to intelligently support ideas and statements with strong facts and evidence.
+The Analytical Writing section, also known as the AWA, is used to measure writing skills and the ability to intelligently support ideas and statements with reliable facts and evidence.

 As with most writing portions of standardized tests, the AWA section should demonstrate the capability of writing to the level of education received up to this point in a person's life.
 The AWA provides the test-taker with several different options for subject or task to focus on for writing.
 The purpose is to test the ability to respond to a specific task, rather than a general idea.